Bohjka/KiLink/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/Bohjka/KickLink/issues) if you want to contribute.

-## ⚠️ Disclaimer

-This software is provided "as is", without warranty of any kind, express or implied.
-The author is not responsible for any damages, data loss, security issues, service interruptions, or other consequences resulting from the use, misuse, or inability to use this software.

-Users are solely responsible for reviewing, testing, and validating the software before deploying it in production environments.
-Use of this project is at your own risk.

-This project may contain bugs, incomplete features, or undocumented behavior.
-The author makes no guarantees regarding reliability, availability, compatibility, or fitness for a particular purpose.

-By using this software, you acknowledge and accept these terms.

-## 📄 License

-This project uses a **Custom License**.
-It is free for personal and educational use, but commercial use, modification, or redistribution is strictly prohibited.
-See the [LICENSE](LICENSE) file for the full Terms of Use.

 ---
 *Created by [Bohjka](https://github.com/Bohjka)*